Cambridge Heath railway station: The privatisation era (1994-present day)

 The station, along with neighbouring London Fields, was for many years only served during weekday peak periods, with regular daytime services not restarting until 1998, and evening and Saturday services from 2001.

 Oyster pay as you go cards were introduced at the station in 2008.
 The station and all services that call were previously operated by Abellio Greater Anglia.
-In 2015 Cambridge Heath transferred to London Overground and now appears on the tube map.
+In May 2015, Cambridge Heath transferred to London Overground and now appears on the tube map.

 As of November 2018, the station will take part in a "pay by face" facial technology trial called "Gateless Gatelines".
 It will be used for a trial to "nudge" passengers into ensuring they tap their payment card.
 In the three-month data-gathering exercise 3D mapping "stereoscopic depth sensors" resembling ceiling-mounted shower heads will track people's movements.
 The system will be able to analyse from a person's movement through the gate whether they have touched in on the Oyster reader."

 Services

-The typical weekday off-peak service from Cambridge Heath is four trains per hour southbound to London Liverpool Street and two trains per hour northbound to Cheshunt and two to Enfield Town.
-Service frequency is increased at peak times.
-London Overground services to Chingford pass by on the fast lines.